Vyral/base-template/_drafts/everyday-encinitas-ablantis-dental.md

 {% include youtube.html %}

-For the first episode of “Everyday Encinitas,” I’m visiting Ablantis Dental.
+<center> For the first episode of “Everyday Encinitas,” I’m visiting Ablantis Dental.</center>

 For the first episode of “Everyday Encinitas,” I’m visiting Ablantis Dental and speaking with Dr. Claudia Cordati.